 Fortunately, not all online marketplace builders work this way anymore.
 Sharetribe, for example, allows you to export your online marketplace source code.
 If you choose to install this on your own server, it can continue to run as it did.
 As you will no longer be able to use the web builder’s CMS or customisation tools to make changes, you will have to hire proficient developers in order to customise your site, but the site itself will be your property.

 When you pay for your product, the product is yours.
 This means that the application and its source code belongs to you and as with websites exported from website builder software, you can install this on your own server and run it as you please.
-For editing and customisation, you can either request that a CMS type portal be built alongside your online marketplace or you can commission the web development agency or hire your own developers to make ad hoc changes as you need them.
+For editing and customisation, you can either request that a CMS type portal be built alongside your online marketplace or you can commission the software development agency or hire your own developers to make ad hoc changes as you need them.

 Winner: Tie